maniospas/Blombly/docs/advanced/preprocessor.md

 ```

 Prevent symbol shadowing by either marking variables as final or including into objects like below.
-In general, don't worry about including the same file -or library for that matter- multiple times; the impact on
+In general, do not worry about including the same file -or library for that matter- multiple times; the impact on
-the size of intermediate representations in *.bbvm* files
+the size of intermediate representations in the created *.bbvm* files
 is minimized by moving most code to a common cache.

 ```java
 final lib = new{!include "libpath"}